rustdesk/doc.rustdesk.com/content/self-host/pro/_index.en.md

 ### One more port (or use a proxy)

-One more tcp port `21114` is added for web console, please also add this port when you set firewall rules and docker port mapping.
+One more TCP port `21114` is added for web console, please also add this port when you set firewall rules and docker port mapping.